ThangLeQuoc/aqi-calculator/README.md

 >56

 ### Customize AQI Messages
 The default text from AQI result is in **English**.
 However, you can easily override these messages in your own language.
+Just download the [template files](https://github.com/ThangLeQuoc/aqi-calculator/tree/master/src/main/resources/AQIresource) and make change on your own

 Allowed customized messages resources:
 - General Messages
 - Sensitive Groups
 - Specific Messages

-Example: Override with custom AQI message in German language.
+**Example**: Override with custom AQI message in German language.
 Simply done by enable custom message mode, and provide any of the override files path from your project classpath.
 ![Sample Settings](https://i.imgur.com/Q9GnIUQ.png)

 ~~~~